ct1/guides/production_initialize_db.md

   ```

 ### 3. Initialize database
 Ensure an empty destination database.
+Disconnect all conections from production database.
 Drop the existing database.
 The empty database should be created using "template0" as the base.
   ```
+  su - postgres
   dropdb <dbname>
   createdb -T template0 <dbname>

-  su - postgres
   cd /var/www/<projname>/src/py
   psql <dbname> < dbexport.pgsql
   exit